BrenoCPimenta/Java-CRUD/README.md

   * Now lets create our first class **BaseDAO**, that will be responsible to connect to our DataBase using JDBC.
     - It consists on a Builder that activates the drivers and a method that uses the URL, the User and the password, to create a connection.

-  * **TEST** In _StepByStep_ we will add our first method "testConnection" so we can test our connection first everytime we run the tests.
+  * **TEST** In _StepByStep_ we will add our first method "testConnection" so we can test our connection first, everytime we run the tests.

   * We will add a extra Class called _SimpleDate_, it will be responsile to get our date in Int and transform it into java.sql.Date, because the constructor with int numbers is Deprecated.